JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 {{< /details >}}

-{{< details title="Concepts for Flask 📌" closed="true" >}}
+{{< details title="Concepts for Flask | WSGI 📌" closed="true" >}}

-* WSGI, which stands for Web Server Gateway Interface, is a standard interface between web servers and Python web applications or frameworks.
+WSGI, which stands for Web Server Gateway Interface.

+Is a standard interface between web servers and Python web applications or frameworks.

 It allows different web servers and Python applications to communicate with each other in a standardized way.

 - **Routing:**
   - Define routes using the `@app.route()` decorator, mapping URLs to functions.